Rishabhg71/anifire/README.md

 ## Developement
-If you want to develop/add features you can do it easyly since its a React app made with ViteJs Context for easy control via FireTV remote is there
+If you want to develop/add features you can do it easily since its a React app made with ViteJs<br>
+Context for easy control via FireTV remote is there

 #### Start the dev server